My name is Stephen D. Morrison. I am 28 years old, and I currently live in Columbus, Ohio with my wife, Ketlin.

-I am a writer of several books, mostly theological books but some fiction and literary criticism as well.
+I am the author of several books.
+These are mostly theological books, but I’ve written some fiction and literary criticism as well.
 I’m best known for my “Plain English” series.
 More about that here.
+To see all my books, click here.

 I am a coffee roaster.
 I love the subtle delights of coffee and the tactile experience of roasting, brewing, and drinking it.
 Roasting is a way to make money, but it is also a way to get out of my head.